Q1CHENL/cbdp/07-consensus.md

 > Why not asynchronous
 >
-> - FLP (Fischer, Lynch, Paterson) result: no deterministic consensus algorithm garantees to terminate in asynchronous crash-recovery system model
+> - FLP (Fischer, Lynch, Paterson) result: no deterministic consensus algorithm guarantees to terminate in asynchronous crash-recovery system model
 > - Paxos and Raft etc. clocks only used for timeouts/failures detector to ensure progress.
 Safety (correctness) does not depend on timing.

 ### Leader